tzhouhc/dotfiles/README.md

 ### OS
 With macOS, system level shortcuts almost always use CMD.
 Custom, global ones should try not to be modified with solely META or CTRL.

+# Imports

+A number of the zsh scripts can be sourced for effect:

+* `$HOME/.zsh/base.zsh` encapsulates all the `PATH` and other env variables changed in the regular zsh shell session, as well as a large number of functions that could be useful.